Funnel tracking: PageView, lead capture, qualification, and booking events sent to Meta

 Per-form exclusion: Opt specific booking pages out of pixel tracking when you don't want them in your ad data

-Browser pixel — the Meta fbevents.js script loads on your public booking page and fires fbq('track', ...) for each event
+Browser pixel — the Meta fbevents.js script loads on your public booking page and fires the page-view event

-Conversions API (CAPI) — the same event is sent server-side from a SalesCal edge function, carrying hashed prospect details
+Conversions API (CAPI) — every funnel event (lead capture, qualification, booking) is sent server-side from a SalesCal edge function, carrying SHA-256-hashed prospect details (email, phone, name, location) plus the IP address, user agent, and Meta's click and browser ids

 Go to Settings > Integrations